Open Banking and the APIs Driving the New Era of Instant Payments

 Key benefits of financial APIs and where they are having an impact

-Customer demand for instant payments and easy access to financial data and services is fueling the continued growth and development of financial APIs.
+Customer demand for instant payments and easy access to financial data and services is fuelling the continued growth and development of financial APIs.
 This is future-proofing financial technology, which benefits customers and modernises financial institutions.

 Driven by the innovation of PSPs, the APIs are used to enhance product offerings and improve customer experiences.
 Banks and financial institutions can give their customers more choices and modern product offerings, allowing them to choose the apps and services that best meet their needs.